Business Affairs Administration

 He holds a Bachelor of Fine Arts from the University of North Texas and a Master of Arts in criminology and criminal justice from the University of Texas at Arlington.
 Chief Lewis earned his Master Peace Officer Proficiency Certification from the Texas Commission on Law Enforcement in 2007 and is a state-certified police instructor and internal affairs investigator.
 He also is a graduate of the Texas Police Chiefs Association’s Developing Leaders for Texas Law Enforcement program.

-Vice President, Information Resources, and Chief Information Officer
+Vice President for Information Resources, and Chief Information Officer